Compact with Texans

 Financial Aid Appeals: A student wishing to appeal a decision by the Office of Financial Aid regarding the denial of financial aid may do so by submitting a written appeal request to the Director of Financial Aid.
 The director then considers the request in light of university policy, federal regulations, and student circumstances and renders a decision within five working days of submission of the appeal request.

 Should the student not agree with the decision of the director, he/she may submit a request, in writing, to have his/her case heard by the Financial Aid Appeals Committee.
 The student receives notification of the Appeals Committee's decision within ten (10) working days of submission of the appeals request.
-Finally, a student may appeal the Committee's decision by submitting a request for appeal to the Associate Vice President for Student Life Studies.
-The Associate Vice President for Student Life Studies will notify the student of his/her decision within five working days.
-The Associate Vice President for Student Life Studies' decisions are considered final.
+Finally, a student may appeal the Committee's decision by submitting a request for appeal to the Assistant Vice President of Enrollment Management.
+The Assistant Vice President of Enrollment Management will notify the student of his/her decision within five working days.
+The Assistant Vice President of Enrollment Management's decisions are considered final.
 At each point in the process, students are notified of decisions in writing.